 This would appear to be a good act that was passed, but the FQPA benefited the people and companies that were pro-DPA because the Delaney clause would be removed.
 The Delaney clause was “an amendment of the Federal Food Drug and Cosmetic Act, that banned all food that contained any trace amount of any pesticide that may cause cancer.”
 Even the CDC recognizes the harm in DPA, “Synonyms & Trade Names – Anilino Benzene, DPA, Phenylaniline, N-Phenylaniline, N-Phenyl Benzenamine [Note: The carcinogen 4-Aminobiphenyl may be present as an impurity in the commercial product.]

 The next time you go to the supermarket and pick up a bag of apples, consider choosing organic apples.
-The only way these non-organic fruit growers are gong to understand the effects of the chemicals they put on the fruit is when it affects them financially.
-It’s important that we, as consumers, become aware of what we are buying and how it affects our health.
-I’ve heard many people say, “I can’t afford to eat organic” but can you afford to take the risk of developing cancer?
-You and the ones you love are worth the extra cost.
+The only way these non-organic growers are going to understand the effects of these chemicals is when they lose money.
+We, consumers, need to be aware of what we are eating and the effects on our health.
+I’ve heard many people say, “I can’t afford to eat organic”.
+But can you afford to take the risk of developing cancer?
+You and your loved ones are worth it.